 Last March, during the Baselworld 2011 international trade show in Basel, Switzerland, the young (and rather obscure) German watchmaker Nivrel has presented a replacement for its recently discontinued Deep Sea model.
-Doubling the catalog price, the new model also offers ten times better water resistance rating making it a perfect tool watch for a diver on a tight budget.
-Okay, just meet the new Nivrel Deep Ocean automatic diving watch.
+Doubling the catalog price, the new model also offers ten times better water resistance rating making it a perfect tool for a diver on a tight budget.
+Okay, just meet the automatic Nivrel Deep Ocean diving companion.

-Not particularly original and, let us be honest, downright dull and uninspiring, this is, ironically, still an excellent watch.
+Not particularly original and, let us be honest, downright dull and uninspiring, this is, ironically, still an excellent product.

 The source of greatness stems from the fact that the watch, like many artifacts created by the German Genius, is built not to visually impress, but to serve its main function or, maybe, its destiny.

 You see, the new Nivrel Deep Ocean Automatic was designed as a semi-professional diving tool.

 Rated for whole 50 atmospheres (500M of water resistance,) the tool is delivered in a satin-finished stainless steel case.

 Coming without any noticeable decor, the case nevertheless does its job: keeps the salty water out of the “engine compartment” where the Swiss-made ETA 2824-2 automatic caliber does its own job.

 Also not overloaded with fancy complications, yet still robust and reliable, the movement is widely used by brands all over the world.

 Well, giving the Germans their due I must admit that there is a purely decorative piece here: the timekeeper’s black dial is made of carbon fiber.
 Slightly decreasing the Deep Ocean’s legibility, the piece of high-tech fiber tries hard to make the watch look just a little more interesting.